“And forgive us our debts, as we also have forgiven our debtors.” Matthew 6: 12

 So a better way to understand those Scriptures is since you already have been forgiven, you will instinctively forgive others.
-Forgiveness is not a natural thing to do.
+Forgiveness is not a natural thing to do without God.
 If you have not been forgiven, then you won’t be able to forgive others.
 If you are willing to forgive others, then it’s clear that you’ve already repented of your sins and God is working in you.
-Your already forgiven of your sins.
+You’re already forgiven of your sins.
 In Matthew 6:12 – When we ask God to forgive our debts (which is a different word than trespasses or sins…it’s talking about the payment or that which we owe as a result of our sins) we are asking God to step in and take care of the punishment or consequences of our sins.
 After our initial prayer of repentance, it’s not a saving forgiveness, but a request for everyone involved to be free to move on and learn from our mistakes.
 In Matthew 6:14-15 – The idea is that if you don’t forgive, then you’ve not truly experienced God forgiveness yourself.
-So, your sins have not been forgiven.
+If so, your sins have not been forgiven.
 Again, if you forgive others, then you know God’s power is at work in you.

 When you forgive others their sins (or what they owe you) then you are freeing them from the request that God act on your behalf for revenge.
 If we hold on to their sins, then they still owe us and we’re awaiting payment.
 God stands up for the righteous and will support those who love Him.
 God is just.
 But if we’re willing to forgive, then that frees us to love them with God’s love and He sees that we are becoming more like Him.
 With forgiveness, it’s not about being afraid that if we don’t forgive, then God won’t forgive us.
 It’s about if we don’t forgive, then we’ve not experienced His forgiveness…yet.
 While forgiveness is not easy, it’s unavoidable when you grasp how much you’re loved and forgiven.
 True freedom comes from being free from the punishment of all sin.